Last Modified: Dec 15, 2020

 Some or all iRules on given Virtual Servers stop being executed.

 Removing an iRule from a Virtual Server.

 Restart or reload the configuration.
-If removing iRules needs to be performed in run-time and it triggers the problem, it can be prevented by having any iRule (even an empty one) for the same event, as the iRule which is going to be removed, but with higher priority e.g. with attribute "priority 1".
+If removing iRules needs to be performed in run-time and it triggers the problem, you can prevent the issue by having any iRule (even an empty one) for the same event as the iRule which is going to be removed, but with higher priority e.g.. with attribute priority 1'.